ameseee/kwk-curriculum-site/web-app/lessons/intro-css/index.md

 **Note** - for the Try It and Practice sessions, you should be working in a CodePen Pen.
 You should have created an account in the Intro to HTML Lesson.

 ## Technical Vocabulary

 * CSS
 * CSS Property
 * HTML Element
 * id
 * class

+## Warm Up

+Over the next couple of days, we'll create a lot of small websites to practice what we're learning.

+Write a list of topics you are interested in or passionate about that you can refer back to when you need to make a little site.

+Share with your partner - this will also help you get to know each other!

 ## What is CSS?